lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

 5. Connect power to the Pi to boot it up.

-6. Follow the setup pages instructions.
-Connect to the internet, and the perform prompted update on first launch.
-Note down the username and password being set.
+6. Follow the instructions in the setup pages.
+Connect to the internet, and perform the prompted update on first launch.
+Note down the username and password that are utilized.

 7. Install Python 3.9.9.

+   OTHER PYTHON IS NOT SUPPORTED
    Reference: [How to Update Python on Raspberry Pi](https://linuxhint.com/update-python-raspberry-pi/)

-   Enter the following sequence of commands in terminal:
+   Enter the following sequence of commands in the terminal:

    - `wget https://www.python.org/ftp/python/3.9.9/Python-3.9.9.tgz`